rejth/color-dropper/README.md

 ## Possible improvements

-1. Don't scale images in `drawImage()`. \
+1. Don't scale images in `drawImage()`.
 Cache various image sizes on an offscreen canvas when loading instead of constantly scaling them in `drawImage()`.
+2. Mobile friendliness.

 ## Current technical issues